Board of Trustees

 ahoy@bonner.org

 Dr. Ariane Hoy joined the Foundation in 2004.
 As Vice President, Ariane leads strategic initiatives to promote program quality and deeper, more pervasive campus-wide engagement.
-These include the Bonner Community-Engaged Learning Initiative, Racial Justice Initiative, and Pathways Project.
 Ariane serves on the national advisory boards for the American Association of College and Universities’ VALUE (Valid Assessment of Learning in Undergraduate Education) Initiative and National Advisory Committee of the Carnegie Community Engagement Classification.
-She served on the boards for AAC&U’s Diversity and Democracy publication and the Center for Engaged Democracy, which promotes the development of civically engaged majors, minors, concentrations, and certificates.
-She is a member of the Project HERE (Higher Education Reparations Engagement) national task force and the advisory board for Civic Learning and Democratic Engagement (CLDE) working to promote pathways for all students.
+She served on the boards for AAC&U’s publications and the Center for Engaged Democracy, which promotes the development of civically engaged majors, minors, concentrations, and certificates.
+She is a member of the advisory board for Civic Learning and Democratic Engagement (CLDE) working to promote pathways for all students.
 Ari is co-editor of Deepening Community Engagement in Higher Education: Forging New Pathways (Palgrave 2013) and co-author of Civic Engagement at the Center: Building Democracy through Integrated Co-curricular and Curricular Experiences (AACU 2008), as well as resource material (such as training for faculty and student leaders) on the Bonner Wiki.

 Dr. Rachayita Shah brings a rich background and teaching experience in curriculum and instructional design.
-Her work at Bonner includes designing faculty development curriculum and conducting research about the program’s impact.
-She earned a doctorate from Florida Atlantic University’s (FAU) Ph.D. program in Curriculum and Instruction.
-Rachayita earned her Bachelor's and Master’s degrees in English Literature from India.
+Her work at Bonner includes consultations with and curricular guidance to administrators, faculty, and student leaders involved in institutionalizing community and civic engagement.
+She earned a doctorate from Florida Atlantic University’s (FAU) Ph.D. program in Curriculum and Instruction and Bachelor's and Master’s degrees in English Literature from India.

 Rachayita’s areas of expertise and research include teacher professional development, community-engaged learning, and multicultural education.
 At Bonner, she has developed new resources for faculty, staff, and student leaders, including curriculum for faculty development in community-engaged learning and in course design.
-She also helps lead the Racial Justice Initiative and Writer’s Webinar, which is guiding more than 20 faculty and staff in their development of public scholarship.
-She also has developed self-paced resources on course design, community-engaged learning, and other topics within the Bonner Learning Community, an online platform for the network.
+She also helped lead the Racial Justice Initiative and Writer’s Webinar, guiding more than 20 faculty and staff in their development of public scholarship.
+She has also developed self-paced resources on course design, community-engaged learning, and other topics within the Bonner Learning Community, an online platform for the network.

 Liz Brandt, Community Engagement Director